-The Raytown C-2 School District Board of Education recognizes that homeless students are particularly vulnerable and need special assistance to access and benefit from the education environment.
+The board of education recognizes that homeless students are particularly vulnerable and need special assistance to access and benefit from the education environment.
 Therefore, the district, in accordance with state and federal law and the Missouri state plan for education of the homeless, will give special attention to ensure that homeless students in the district are promptly identified and have access to a free and appropriate public education and related support services.